 - You can find vegan yarn, which is 100% free of animal products, at veganyarn.com or darngoodyarn.com.

 This article was translated from German into English by Christie Sacco.
-You can view the original here: Mütze Stricken: Bebilderte Anleitung für Anfänger** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Mütze Stricken: Bebilderte Anleitung für Anfänger** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.